JustAGhosT/home-lab-setup/README.md

 - **[HomeLab.UI](./modules/HomeLab.UI/README.md)**: User interface components including menus and handlers
 - **[HomeLab.Monitoring](./modules/HomeLab.Monitoring/README.md)**: Monitoring and alerting capabilities

+For a visual overview of the system architecture, see the [High-Level Architecture Diagram](docs/diagrams/high-level-architecture.md).

 ## Prerequisites

+Before deploying the HomeLab environment, ensure you have all the necessary tools and permissions.
+See the [Prerequisites Guide](docs/PREREQUISITES.MD) for detailed requirements.

+Key requirements include:
+- Active Azure subscription with sufficient permissions
+- PowerShell 7.2 or higher
+- Az PowerShell Module installed (`Install-Module -Name Az -AllowClobber -Force`)
 - Azure CLI installed and configured
-- Azure subscription with sufficient permissions
-- PowerShell 5.1 or later
-- Az PowerShell module installed (`Install-Module -Name Az -AllowClobber -Force`)
+- Administrator access on your local machine

 ## Getting Started